Water hyacinth

 Daughter plants grow from creeping stems that form roots at the nodes.

-Water hyacinth plant 3D model
+Water hyacinth 3D model

 © Regional NSW through NSW DPI Invasive Species Biosecurity.
 Model created by Rachel Klyve.

-Explore 3D Model
+Explore 3D model

 Have you seen this weed?

-Page last updated: 07 Mar 2024
+Page last updated: 05 Dec 2024